dldimartino/Stamp/challenge info and readme/README.md

 I plan to spend around 15-20 minutes on boxing and around 15-20 minutes on site planning before drawing it out.

-Below is the full challenge provided by Thesis
+Below is the full challenge:

 Please read the entire document before starting